Argemenon/ML-CODES-VS/README.md

 ## Introduction

 This project aims to help learn OpenCV from scratch with examples implemented in Python using Jupyter Notebook.
-The notebook covers basic image processing techniques as of now
+The notebook covers basic image processing techniques as of now.
 The library also contains programs handling basic python GUI
 #### ~Argemenon